wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    to run on top of cri-o, such as RedHat's podman, LXC.

 But let's start by installing minikube on your laptop.

+### Additional Utilities

+Kustomize.io kustomize command creates customized raw, template-free YAML (overlay) files for multiple purposes (dev, prod).
+It leaves the base (original) YAML file untouched and usable as is.
+For example, dev would have <tt>replicas: 1</tt> while pro would have <tt>replicas: 5</tt>.

 <a name="Minikube"></a>